varfish-org/mehari/docs/db_build.md

 You will have to build the transcript database for each genome release that you want and manually specify the release to `--genome-release`.
 For GRCh38, simply use `--genome-release grch38`.

+You can enable compression by using the suffix `.gz` for gzip compression and `.zstd` for zstandard compression.

 # Building ClinVar Database